 You’ll see an enormous amount of crossover between these market groups.
 Susan sold boxed lunches and started out serving a business clientele, serving breakfasts.
 The clients began hiring her to deal with their social events, like parties and weddings as her business grew.
 And while she still does easy breakfasts and lunches, she is also catered such events as the wrap party for the 50th episode of the TV show Modern Family on ABC.

 There’s a vast assortment of specialties and markets.
 You might cook for people such as kosher, gluten-free, macrobiotic or other food preparation requirements.
-You might concentrate on party breakfasts, afternoon teas or even picnic baskets.
+You might concentrate on party breakfasts, afternoon teas or even picnic baskets — if so, you might be interested in opening a bakery in Texas or starting a baked-goods catering business in California.
 Another niche market that is popular is cooking.

 You can prepare the meals there or cook in your facility and provide the food ready to be served and go to their houses.
 Another alternative is to offer days’ or a week’s worth of foods prepared that your clients can heat and serve.
 Let your creativity run wild with market ideas that are potential do some market research to learn what’s very likely to work in your region.
 See what caterers are currently serving your area.